CFAES Give Today

 2. Add soap to your hands.

-3. Rub both sides for at least 20 seconds.
+3. Rub both sides of your hands for at least 20 seconds.

 4. Rinse thoroughly.

-6. Wash hands with warm soapy water before and after handling raw foods.
+6. Be sure to wash your hands with warm, soapy water before and after handling raw foods.

 7. Always wash your hands after using the toilet or after changing a baby's diaper.

-8. Prepare food for yourself but not others if ill with diarrhea.
+8. Prepare food for yourself but not others if you are ill with diarrhea.

 2. Wash fruits and vegetables before eating them.